SEP 05 2023 Resources Ebook

 Leverage category plans and business reviews

-Striking the right balance between cost and outcomes will lead to business success.
+Striking the right balance between company costs and outcomes will lead to business success.
 Procurement can find that crucial equilibrium by building yearly category plans and conducting quarterly business reviews.

 For example, imagine a manufacturing company that’s launching eco-friendly products.
 Your procurement team crafts a yearly plan focused on sustainable packaging.
 You then work with the business unit to find eco-friendly suppliers, adjust metrics to include environmental impact, and ensure packaging aligns with the unit’s goals.
 This partnership leads to eco-conscious and cost-effective packaging, contributing to the unit’s success.

-A quarterly business review will then help you evaluate how well the procurement strategies outlined in your category plan align with the business unit’s goals.
+A quarterly business review will then help you evaluate how well the procurement strategy outlined in your category plan aligns with your business strategy and objectives.
 For instance, in the case of the manufacturing company above, a review would assess whether the eco-friendly packaging strategies yielded the desired outcomes.
 Did they help the environment and save costs?
 This ongoing review and adjustment ensures you keep the right balance between being eco-conscious and cost-effective.

-Is your team merely executing routine tasks, or are you proactively seeing opportunities for growth and improvement?
+Is your team merely executing routine procurement processes, or are you proactively seeing opportunities for growth and improvement?
 Your value lies in enabling the company to thrive as a cost-cutting entity and a strategic partner.

-“I would try to figure out ‘what is the value that procurement is delivering?’
+“I would try to figure out ‘what is the value that procurement departments are delivering?’
 Because if we’re not bringing true value and helping the business be more successful, we’re just friction and slowing it down,” says Conrad.

 Ready to Learn More?